LearnSaaS

 During the pandemic, Notion exploded on social media.
 Students used it for "Digital Bullet Journaling," and startup founders used it for "Company OS."
 The brand became a symbol of productivity and aesthetic taste.

 Today, Notion is no longer just a "Note-taking app."
-It is an AI-powered Enterprise Workspace.
-With the launch of **Notion Projects** and **Notion AI**, they have effectively combined Docs, Wikis, and Project Management into a single, cohesive bill.
+It is an AI-powered enterprise workspace serving roughly 100M users and 4M+ paying customers.
+With Notion Projects, Notion AI, and the April 2025 launch of Notion Mail, they have folded Docs, Wikis, Project Management and email into a single, cohesive bill — and done it while staying cash-flow positive, a rarity among 2021-era unicorns.

 The Problem: The "Silo" Tax